 Cremation Solutions, a U.S. cremation product company has now introduced a rather strange cremation urn receptacle.
 You can now create a personalized urn made in the 3D image of your loved one!
-They are constructed using one or two photographs or your loved one, or the company even offers to create one in the image of your “favorite hero”!
-The ‘Personal Urn’ is available in two sizes, both keepsake at 6” tall, costing a mere $600 and full-sized at 11” tall, which will cost you $2,600.
+They are constructed using one or two photographs of your loved one, or the company even offers to create one in the image of your “favorite hero”!
+The ‘Personal Urn’ is available in two sizes, both keepsake at 6” tall, costing a mere $600, and full-sized at 11” tall, which will cost you $2,600.

 “Holy Smoke”….Ashes to Ammunition.

 Another new niche ash scattering option has come to market, and one that many American hunters may love, adding cremated remains to shotgun pellets and quite literally creating ‘holy smoke’.
 This could certainly be a way of ‘going out with a bang’!
 Two state game wardens from Alabama came up with the idea after joking about how neat it would be to be able to honor a lost loved one who lived for the outdoors by filling pistol shells with cremated remains, and inviting surviving family and friends to celebrate a life lived, in a unique way.